What is the Protect App-Based Drivers & Services Act?

 Will tips be included in your calculation of a minimum wage?

-No. One hundred percent of tips will go to the driver, and companies cannot reduce the amount they pay drivers on account of tips.
-Tips will be on top of all wages, expense reimbursements and any company-specific inducements.
+No. One hundred percent of tips will go to the driver, and network companies cannot reduce the amount they pay drivers on account of tips.
+Tips will be on top of all wages, expense reimbursements and any network company-specific inducements.

 How does the accidental insurance and other benefits work?

-The measure requires companies to provide on-demand drivers occupational accident insurance to cover medical expenses and lost income resulting from injuries suffered during engaged time.
+The measure requires network companies to provide on-demand drivers occupational accident insurance to cover medical expenses and lost income resulting from injuries suffered during engaged time.
 The coverage includes at least:

 - Coverage for medical expenses incurred, up to at least $1 million